Have you ever wondered what makes a Google My Business Listing? What is Google My Business anyway? What is Google My Business for that matter?

 Google My Business also allows you to benchmark your user-generated content against that of your competitors (particularly photos)

 Research has shown that 87% of potential customers won’t consider a business with low business ratings.
 This suggests that you require positive reviews in order to grab the attention of more potential customers.

 For local businesses, the best part of reviews is that it influences the purchase decision of potential customers.

 Better still, good reviews build trust and credibility with new visitors and help increase sales conversion in the long term.

-The best way to generate more review is to attach a reward for every review and consciously asking for a review.
+The best way to generate more reviews is to attach a reward for every review and consciously ask for a review.

 7. Increase Conversions and Showcase your Brand Personality

 Google My business now lets you add free posts directly to your business listing that shows up on Google Search and Maps.

 These posts feature is important to your Google My Business optimisation goals.